Awesome

 4.x

-that returns the latest release from the LTS series started by Bazel 4.0.0. - The hash of a Git commit.
+that returns the latest release or candidate from the LTS series started by Bazel 4.0.0. - The hash of a Git commit.
 Please note that Bazel binaries are only available for commits that passed Bazel CI.

 Additionally, a few special version names are supported for our official releases only (these formats do not work when using a fork):